blu/hello-chromeos-gles2/README.md

 * Sets the EGL diagnostics envvar to 'warnings-only'.
 * Pins the app to the 3rd and 4th cores.
 * Specifies 2000 frames worth of runtime.
-* Specifies framebuffer pixel format of RGBA8888 (mandatory for now).
+* Specifies framebuffer pixel format of RGBA8888 (others supported are RGBA8880 and RGBA5650).
 * Specifies framebuffer geometry of 640x640x60Hz (refresh is required yet conveniently ignored).
 * Passes two app-specific options via the `-app` arguments.

 Please, note that:

 * Resizing at runtime, including switching to fullscreen, is not implemented yet.
-* Only drawables of 32-bit pixel formats and `EGL_SURFACE_TYPE` of `EGL_PBUFFER_BIT` work currently; any other configs may result in exceptionally slow output or EGL failing to initialize.
-* Due to a deficiency in the current EGL/Wayland bridging, the frame loop is quite CPU-intensive.
-On bigLITTLE ARM machines one might want to pin the app to the big cores.
 * If you need to see libEGL diagnostics/debug messages, set the `EGL_LOG_LEVEL` envvar to `debug`.

 References